 Vocabulary Acquisition and Use

-4.L.4.
-Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on grade 4 reading and content, choosing flexibly from a range of strategies.
+7.L.4.
+Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on grade 7 reading and content, choosing flexibly from a range of strategies.

-4.L.4.a.
-Use context (e.g., definitions, examples, or restatements in text) as a clue to the meaning of a word or phrase.
+7.L.4.a.
+Use context (e.g., the overall meaning of a sentence or paragraph; a word's position or function in a sentence) as a clue to the meaning of a word or phrase.

-4.L.4.b.
-Use common, grade-appropriate Greek and Latin affixes and roots as clues to the meaning of a word (e.g., telegraph, photograph, autograph).
+7.L.4.b.
+Use common, grade-appropriate Greek or Latin affixes and roots as clues to the meaning of a word (e.g., belligerent, bellicose, rebel).

 Craft and Structure